smaret/astrochem/INSTALL.md

    incorrectly read; use H5Py 2.5.0 instead.
 All modules are present in major Linux distributions (Debian, Ubuntu, etc.)  and in Fink or MacPorts on Mac OSX.

+6. [Cython](http://cython.org).
+This is required only to use the Python API.

 Basic Installation
 ------------------